yi-zhang-compbio-lab/yi-zhang-compbio-lab.github.io/pages/group.md

 {% include image.html image_path="../pics/zhujunyao.jpeg" image_width="20%" %}

 ##### Zhujun (Christina) Yao
-I am a first-year PhD student in Biology at Duke University, working as a rotation student in Yi’s lab since December 2024.
+I am a second-year PhD student in Pathology at Duke University, co-advised by Dr Zhang and Dr David Ashley.
 I received my bachelor's degree in Cell and Molecular Biology at Duke Kunshan University.
 My research interest is to integrate computational tools and molecular biology experiments to promote disease diagnostics or therapeutic development.
 In my free time, I enjoy drawing, swimming, and listening to Taylor Swift.

-{% include spareline.html%}
-{% include image.html image_path="../pics/tongcheng.jpg" image_width="20%" %}

-##### Tong Cheng

-My name is Tong (Roxy) Cheng, and I am currently a second-year Master student in Biostatistics at Duke University.
-I hold a dual bachelor’s degree in mathematics and psychology from Boston University.
-I aim to develop impactful research projects that drive the creation of innovative medical treatments and therapies.
-In my free time, I enjoy playing video games, such as League of Legends, cooking, and reading.